nhsbsa/nhsbsa-digital-playbook/src/design/service-designer/beta-live.md

 - working with the whole team to decide whether identified snags need to be further tested or can be shipped and measured with consideration for risk and process delivery, i.e. customer satisfaction, assisted digital legalities with accessibility and inclusivity and or any cost implications
 - identifying gaps and working with others to implement the agreed service structure
 - ensuring that solutions are built for everyone - not just a select few
-- ensuring that solutions meet the WCAG 2.2 AA standard
+- ensuring that solutions meet the [latest published WCAG standard](https://www.w3.org/WAI/standards-guidelines/wcag/) to 'AA' standard
 - contributing and sharing any new process or operations that can be reused in other services across the BSA or wider within cross-gov
 - observing user research and analysing data and analytics
 - documenting the changes to the service over time using a UCD Log i.e. what was created and why, and what did you find, was this what you expected?
 What next?